drj11/forth-pyconuk2017/script.md

 WORDs are the things that actually do something.
 Syntactically a WORD has a name, and its name is any sequence of non-space characters.
-Spaces (generally, any white space) is required to separate the WORDs of a Forth program.
+Spaces (generally, any white space) are required to separate the WORDs of a Forth program.

 What's happening here is that Forth uses a stack,